Hatch uses the principles of human-centered design to conceptualize and launch projects that help define the future of media and information.

 There is a story behind most tattoos and we wanted to experiment with the Instagram platform as a tool to tell those stories.
 In this project we tested collaborative content gathering and building audience.
 TattooSayWhat on Instagram

-We’re intentionally prototyping our operations, limiting our first sprint to one academic year.
-We will repeat those time-limited sprints in subsequent years, following a Lean Startup—build, measure, learn—model in our base operations.
+We’re intentionally prototyping our operations, limiting our sprints to one academic year.
+We will repeat those time-limited sprints each academic year, following a Lean Startup—build, measure, learn—model in our base operations.

 Follow along our travels with the hashtag #hatchUF